okera/public-docs/content/topics/ClusterAdmin.md

 Planner nodes cache the role and permissions information from the Catalog.
 When multiple Planner nodes are present in a ODAS cluster, a policy is followed of eventual consistency for maintaining cache coherence.
 This policy could be fine tuned in the future if needed.

+## Dealing with problematic EC2 instances

+Occasionally, an EC2 instance may behave in an undesirable manner (for example, the network interface may start throwing errors).
+For clusters running on ASGs, the simplest solution is to terminate the EC2 instance.
+The AWS ASG will detect the termination and replace the EC2 instance.
+Similarly, the Okera Deployment Manager master will observe the cluster membership change and reconfigure the cluster services accordingly.